thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
+* check the license
+* implement relative overdueness
+* understand why some vectors have to be recomputed each time
+* add an argument to reverse the scoring and tell that it can be used to learn languages for some reason
+* put the acronym and the greek letter in better file hierarchy
+* create a smaller script to simply call the search function on some text
+* chunked distance matrix
 * check that the cache works fine
 * add a weight parameter, balancing proximity and the other thing
 * put the user settings in a separate file
 * create a picture for the readme
+* replace dbscan with HDBSCAN and update the readme and requirement
 * optimize review order computation
-* rewrite the README + tried tf-idf + use another sbert if english + tell that it interferes with mod time
+* rewrite the README + tried tf-idf + use another sbert if english + tell that it interferes with mod time + args + usage
+* mode similarity for language learning
+* reddit + anki discord + psionica + anking + blum
 * add tags after clusters
 * do a simple parallelization wrapper for the tqdm loops at the end: https://stackoverflow.com/questions/9786102/how-do-i-parallelize-a-simple-python-loop
-* run the script on notes and not cards
-* implement relative overdueness
+* pickle the whole class
 * ponder using df.compare to fetch more quickly the cached sbert vectors

 ### long term
-* add support for miniBatchKMeans and HDBSCAN
 * re read this article : http://mccormickml.com/2021/05/27/question-answering-system-tf-idf/
 * talk about this in the anki dev channel and create a subreddit post
 * automatically create a phylogeny of cards based on a distance matrix and see if it's an appropriate mind map, plotly is suitable for this kind of tree